 Join a group that meets at Eureka College, or recruit colleagues to have a group hosted in your district!

-Whitney Carver, Director of Special Education can also be reached at firstname.lastname@example.org
+Whitney Carver, Director of Special Education at firstname.lastname@example.org